How to Get a German Visa When the Tehran Embassy Is Closed: The 2026 Yerevan Strategy

 Step 1: Complete All Preparations Before You Book the Appointment

-The most important rule of the Yerevan process is that you should not book your biometric appointment until every prerequisite is complete.
-The digital.diplo.de system allows early booking, but arriving at the embassy with incomplete pre-uploads or missing documents means the appointment is invalid.
-Rebooking costs you another 8–16 weeks in the queue plus new flight and accommodation costs.
+The most important rule of the Yerevan process is that your file should be complete before the biometric appointment.
+The digital.diplo.de system allows pre-review, but incomplete pre-uploads or missing documents can lead to correction requests or rebooking.
+Rebooking may cost you another 8–16 weeks in the queue plus new flight and accommodation costs.

 The prerequisites that must be complete before booking: